JeffDeCola/my-go-examples/blockchain/bitcoin-ledger/README.md

 * currentBlock
   * Matt send Jeff 15 Coins

-The currentBlock is pending, meaning it needs to be verified by other nodes.
+The `currentBlock` is pending, meaning it needs to be verified by other nodes.
-So this block will not have any value until added to the chain.
+So this block will not have any value until part of the blockchain.

 ## TRANSACTIONS IN LEDGER